freeradical13/freeradical13.github.io/index.md

 [Polysaccharides][] are carbohydrate polymers made of multiple sugars with glycosidic linkages.

 Storage polysaccharides are used by organisms to store energy for future breakdown and use.
-[Starch][] is a storage polysaccharide made of Glucose monomers (amylose being an unbranched starch, and amylopectin being branched).
+[Starch][] is a storage polysaccharide made of α-Glucose monomers (amylose being an unbranched starch, and amylopectin being branched).
 Glycogen is like amylopectin but even more branched.

 Structural polysaccharides are used by organisms to build strong structural material.
-For example, Cellulose is a structural polysaccharide made of Glucose monomers.
+Cellulose and Chitin are structural polysaccharides made of β-Glucose monomers (and unbranched because of the β-Glucose glycosidic bonds).
+Parallel strands may hydrogen-bond between the Hydrogens and Hydroxyls with other strands to form microfibrils.

 ## History of Life